Wrapping Up the Year: My Reflection of 2021

 And of course, the actual art of writing, revising, and editing my book improved my storytelling and articulation skills, lessons that can be applied to essay writing, public speaking, and much more.

-And though I may be done writing The Prison of Magic, I have continued learning from my book through the publishing process.
+And though I may be done writing The Prisons of Magic, I have continued learning from my book through the publishing process.
 Though I have been writing for over four years now, it wasn’t until I neared the finish line of this novel that I thought about looking into how this industry works and the many people that work together to get my favorite books in bookstores.

 Only this year did I learn about literary agents, the various types of editors, and the different publishing agencies.
 When writing my query letters (which I also learned about this year), I was forced to think about my novel from a more professional sense.
 My search for comparable titles quickly showed me how many pieces of my novel I can find in other books, movies, and TV shows.
 Analyzing the writing style of other authors outside of school requirements taught me so much about this craft and my own voice.